 Each approach offered here has its own strengths and weaknesses as well as areas of difference.
 Some of the local preschools or childcare centers offered a balanced of different approaches combined in the curriculum.
 You can make an arrangement with the school to check out the environment, learn more about the curriculum as well as observe how the teachers engage and interact with your child.

-Apart from understanding more about the wide range of approaches offered by different preschool and child care centres, parents may want to take into consideration how the program enhances and support children’s creativity.
+Apart from understanding more about the wide range of approaches offered by different preschool and child care centres, parents may want to take into consideration how the program enhances and supports children’s creativity.

-Being creativity means there are opportunities to: (not limited to these areas)
+Being creative means there are opportunities to (not limited to these areas)